soak0205/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8-1.png)

-Observations
+Few Observations

 - The highest number of steps are on weekday
 - Overall higher activity wrt steps on weekend compared to weekdays.
 Also its more or less higher compared to the weekeday where the activity is more varied.
-- Weekday the number of steps step up from zero earlier around 6am compared to weekend when it starts more around 8am.
+- Weekday the number of steps step up from zero to a valid number earlier, around 6am, compared to weekend when it starts more around 8am.
 Also, on weekdays, highest number of steps are between 8-9am(peak office hours), whereas over the weekend, it seems to be little later.